lededev/ArmbianShrink/README.md

 ## Prerequisites ##

-If you are running PiShrink in VirtualBox you will likely encounter an error if you attempt to use VirtualBox's "Shared Folder" feature.
+If you are running ArmbianShrink in VirtualBox you will likely encounter an error if you attempt to use VirtualBox's "Shared Folder" feature.
 You can copy the image you wish to shrink on to the VM from a Shared Folder, but shrinking directctly from the Shared Folder is know to cause issues.